-The proposed activities are directly linked with the development of the Neart na Gaoithe Offshore Wind Farm Project.
+The proposed survey is directly linked with the development of the Neart na Gaoithe Offshore Wind Farm Project.

 The development of the Project demonstrates a direct environmental benefit on a national and international scale and complies with international and national environmental policies.
 Furthermore, the life-span of the Project is predicted to be up to a 50 year period and therefore a long-term development that will contribute to ensuring the security of energy supply, with long-term environmental benefits.
 It is not a development for short-term economic interests.

 The Project will have a direct national and international environmental benefit by significantly reducing carbon emissions to the atmosphere compared to other sources of non-renewable energy generation.
 By replacing non-renewable energy generation, e.g. coal generation, the development of the Project will reduce annual CO2 emissions.
-Over the operational period of the wind farm, the Project will displace CO2 from other energy sources by up to 12.61 million tonnes coal equivalent.
-The proposed works will allow the safe construction of the Project.
+Over the operational period of the wind turbines, the Project will displace CO2 from other energy sources by up to 12.61 million tonnes coal equivalent.